smblance/ab_test/index.md

 Click-through probability: the tested feature appears after the click, so probability of a click shouldn't change.

 __Evaluation metrics:__<br>
-Gross conversion: number of enrolled UserIDs divided by the number of clicks.<br>
+Gross conversion: number of enrolled user-ids divided by the number of clicks.<br>
 Practical significance boundary: 1% increase.

-Net conversion: number of UserIDs who remain enrolled for at least 14 days (and thus make a payment) divided by the number of clicks.<br>
+Net conversion: number of user-ids who remain enrolled for at least 14 days (and thus make a payment) divided by the number of clicks.<br>
 Practical significance boundary: 0.75% increase.

-To launch the experiment, I will need one of the evaluation metrics to pass the practical significance boundary, and the other one to at least be statistically significant.
-This way we are reducing familywise error rate.
+To if our hypothesis is true, than we will have less students quitting the course in the first 14 days, but the number of students enrolling in the course will not be reduced.
+That means that to launch the change I'll need net conversion to increase, and gross conversion to at least not decrease (I'm talking about practical increase/decrease, as opposed to statistical).

+__Unused metrics:__<br>
+Number of user-ids: this metric will change, but we only care about relative change to the number of clicks, not absolute value.
+Retention: this is basically net conversion divided by gross conversion, so retention isn't necessary as we track both conversions.

 <!-- List which metrics you will use as invariant metrics and evaluation metrics here.
 (These should be the same metrics you chose in the "Choosing Invariant Metrics" and "Choosing Evaluation Metrics" quizzes.)